- Residency - New York University School of Medicine (2005-2008), General Surgery

 - Breast Surgery

 Nicholas Haddock, M.D., is an Associate Professor in the Department of Plastic Surgery and the Department of Orthopaedic Surgery at UT Southwestern Medical Center.
-He specializes in breast reconstruction, aesthetic breast and body procedures, surgical and nonsurgical facial aesthetic treatments, microsurgery, and extremity reconstruction.
+He specializes in breast reconstruction surgery after cancer, aesthetic breast and body procedures, surgical and nonsurgical facial aesthetic treatments, microsurgery, and extremity reconstruction.

 Dr. Haddock completed an undergraduate degree in finance at the University of Texas in Austin and earned his medical degree at the University of Texas Medical Branch in Galveston.
 He completed a residency in plastic surgery at the Institute of Reconstructive Plastic Surgery at New York University Langone Medical Center, where he was elected Executive Chief Resident his final year.